Chairman’s corporate governance statement

 The Board believes that, in addition to dealing with any matters as they arise, it is appropriate to carry out a formal evaluation of the performance of the Board each year.
 This is intended to ensure that the Board remains effective, well-informed and able to make high quality and timely decisions for the benefit of all stakeholders in the Company.

-The first such evaluation will be carried out in Q2, 2019, as the current Board will then have operated throughout a full annual financial reporting cycle.
-This will involve each Director completing an evaluation questionnaire which covers effectiveness from multiple angles including: Board structure and committees; Board arrangements, frequency and time; content of Board meetings; Board culture; Board evaluation and succession; and Individual contributions.
-The completed questionnaires will be anonymised and collated independently into a summary, and comments and any areas of concern will be highlighted for discussion with the whole Board.
+The first such evaluation will be carried out in January 2019.
+This involved each Director completing an evaluation questionnaire which covers effectiveness from multiple angles including: Board structure and committees; Board arrangements, frequency and time; content of Board meetings; Board culture; Board evaluation and succession; and individual contributions.
+The completed questionnaires were anonymised and collated independently into a summary, and comments and any areas of concern were highlighted for discussion with the Board.

 As is common with many small AIM listed companies, the Company does not have internal candidates to succeed existing Executive Directors.
 This will be kept under review, especially when recruiting for senior roles as vacancies arise.
 However, the Board does not believe it is appropriate to recruit additional Directors or senior personnel solely for the purpose of board succession planning.

 It was recognised that there continues to be more regulation of which Directors need to be aware.
 The Board will continue to ensure that Directors receive appropriate support to keep up to date.

 In 2017 the Chief Executive Officer completed an Institute of Directors course in Company Direction.

 In 2018 the Chief Executive Officer undertook one to one Executive Coaching and as part of that coaching anonymised feedback was taken from key stakeholders which in turn was discussed with the Chief Executive Officer.

 PRINCIPLE 8: Promote a culture that is based on ethical values and behaviours